-Public notice to inform interested parties of the pending waiver amendment was posted in three major Montana newspapers on July 13, 2023 and on the Department of Public Health and Human Services, Developmental Disabilities Program website on July 11, 2023.
-The notice contained information regarding the purpose of the amendment and proposed major changes, and a provision to request a paper copy of the draft waiver.
+Public notice to inform interested parties of the pending waiver amendment will be posted in three major Montana newspapers and on the Department of Public Health and Human Services, Developmental Disabilities Program website by July 13, 2023.
+The notice will contain information regarding the purpose of the renewal and proposed major changes, and a provision to request a paper copy of the draft waiver.
 The public will be invited to submit questions or comments through August 11, 2023 via phone, email, or mail to identified Department staff.
-Tribal notice of similar content was provided on July 11, 2023.
+Tribal notice of similar content will be provided on July 13, 2023.